Mohsen Namjoo: Controversies

 In August of 2020, an anonymous Twitter account with the handle "Mahi" (Fish) accused Namjoo of sexual assault and attempted rape.
 Following this tweet, several other women came forward on social media accusing Namjoo of assault and/or harassment.
 "Mahi" eventually released a police report from the attempted rape that took place in California in 2013 to BBC Persian Television.

-In April 2022, Namjoo posted a since-deleted video on his own YouTube channel in which he offered his apologies to those who had accused him of harassment.
+In April of 2022, Namjoo posted a since-deleted video on his own YouTube channel in which he offered his apologies to those who had accused him of harassment.
 “Yours truly, Mohsen Namjoo, sincerely, honestly and with humility, apologizes to you for whatever words or deeds that might have been wrong or have hurt you.
 I express my regrets to both you and your respected and noble families.”

 However, the next day, an audio recording of the singer speaking candidly was leaked online.
-Over the course of the 17-minute monologue, Namjoo makes a number of statements that ignited controversy, such as: "I say this with all humility: one hour of my breathing equals six months in the life of any one of you."
-He also called rape victims “crazy”, ridiculed the #MeToo movement, and makes a homophobic remarks.
-On the topic of consent Namjoo states: "'No means no?'
-Who says 'no means no?'
+Over the course of the 17-minute monologue, Namjoo makes a number of statement that ignited controversy, such as: "I say this with all humility: one hour of my breathing equals six months in the life of any one of you."
+On the topic of interpretation and poetry Namjoo states: "'No means no?'
 The beauty of Persian literature is that 'no' means 1000 things."
-Namjoo also declares that he is better than all women singers and, as an expert, claims that all young Iranian woman singers sing “off-key.”
+Namjoo also declares that he is better than all woman singers and, as an excerpt, claims that all young Iranian woman singers sing “off-key.”
 Namjoo also expressed overt homophobia in the recording by targeting lesbians: “The only way she can attract attention is to say she is a lesbian because she knows that if she says she is straight... there some things that are God-given, and her appeal is so below-average that nothing has been able to compensate for it.”
 The recording begins with him saying that since the accusations, his Instagram followers and Spotify plays have only increased.

+Namjoo and his legal team have consistently denied all allegations of misconduct.
+In 2023, his attorneys sent cease-and-desist letters to individuals whose statements caused the cancellation of concerts, demanding retractions and threatening defamation lawsuits under Canadian and U.S. law.
+No lawsuits arising from the 2020–2021 accusations have resulted in any finding of liability against Namjoo, and no criminal proceedings have ever been initiated.